The Conservation Program

 Arrival & Orientation

-- Arrival Airport: Auckland International Airport, Auckland, New Zealand (CODE: AKL)
+- Arrival Airport: Auckland International Airport, Auckland, New Zealand (AKL)

 Accommodation & Meals

-Accommodation is shared and volunteers should bring their own sleeping bag and small pillow.
-The program fee covers accommodation from the Friday of arrival until the Thursday preceding the final day volunteering.
+The program fee covers accommodation from the Friday of arrival until the Thursday preceding the final day volunteering (drop-off in central Auckland by 4pm Friday).
 Volunteers should fly out Friday evening or arrange their own accommodation that night.

-All the usual amenities are available in each location including western-style bathrooms, laundry facilities (either on-site or nearby), kitchen, communal areas for relaxing and hot showers.
+All the usual amenities are available the Volunteer Accommodation, including western-style bathrooms, laundry facilities, kitchen, communal areas for relaxing and hot showers.
 Wi-Fi may not always be available in remote locations.
+A bed sheet and pillow are provided so volunteers need to bring a pillowslip, sleeping bag and towel.